Jocko River (Montana)

 It is named after Jacques (Jocko) Raphael Finlay (1768-1828), an early Metis fur trader, scout, and explorer.
-It is located on the Flathead Indian Reservation and forms the south border of the Bison Range.
+It is located on the Flathead Indian Reservation and forms the south border of the CSKT Bison Range.

 The Jocko Valley was the site of flooding in June 2011, when the Jocko River overflowed its banks as a result of a "200% of average" snowpack combined with heavy precipitation.